ff6347/gestalten-in-code/projects/find-your-way/index.md

 ---

-TThe seminar began with the task of writing the first line of an analogue algorithm.
+The seminar began with the task of writing the first line of an analogue algorithm.
 The inspiration and consequent work flow are influenced by the results from a creative class mate, as well as the comprehension for the upcoming executed algorithm and the first steps in the project implementation.